-5. Applications from individuals licensed in other jurisdictions
+e.
+Applications from individuals licensed in other jurisdictions

 Jurisdictions are strongly encouraged to adopt regulations to facilitate the mobility and portability of licensure.
 Jurisdictions may set criteria to determine conditions under which verification of education, experience, and examination requirements will be waived.
-These criteria may include holding a credential that verifies education and experiences of individuals (e.g. American Board of Professional Psychology (ABPP), National Register of
+These criteria may include holding a credential that verifies education and experiences of individuals (e.g. American Board of Professional Psychology (ABPP), ~~National Register of Health Service Providers in Psychology~~ ~~National Register of Health Service Psychologists~~, Association of State and Provincial Psychology Boards' Certificate of Professional Qualification in Psychology (ASPPB's CPQ)), or Board determination that the criteria of the other jurisdiction are comparable to the Board's criteria, or other specified mechanism.

-Health Service Providers in Psychology, Association of State and Provincial Psychology Boards' Certificate of Professional Qualification in Psychology (ASPPB's CPQ)), or Board determination that the criteria of the other jurisdiction are comparable to the Board's criteria, or other specified mechanism.
+An individual applying for licensure with the Board who holds an active psychology license in good standing in another jurisdiction and shows evidence of good character is considered an eligible candidate for licensure in the jurisdiction.
+The

-An individual applying for licensure with the Board who holds an active psychology license in another jurisdiction and shows evidence of good character is considered an eligible candidate for licensure in the jurisdiction.
-The Board may waive verifying the education, experience, and examination requirements for individuals who meet these criteria and for whom the Board's mechanism for verifying comparability of education, experience, and examination requirements is met.
-The Board retains the right to administer any required jurisdiction-specific examinations (written, oral, jurisprudence) prior to awarding the license.
+Board may waive verifying the education, experience, and examination requirements for individuals who meet these criteria and for whom the Board's mechanism for verifying comparability of education, experience, and examination requirements is met.
+The Board retains the right to administer any required jurisdiction-specific examinations (written, oral, jurisprudence) prior to before awarding the license.